and Present Occupation:

 Ultimately, the Tibetan troops were naive pawns for

 the USA against communist China, began under

 Eisenhower, thru Kennedy and Johnson, then

 ultimately betrayed in 1969 by Nixon who

-and the relationship was terminated.
+geopolitically or otherwise, and the relationship

 The actual resistance movement struggled on at one